Assessor – Frequently Asked Questions

 Note: Please be advised that all FAQ material shown herein is provided as a courtesy to the public for informational purposes only and does not constitute nor shall it be construed as the rendering of legal advice or services.
 For answers to all legal questions, consult with an attorney.
 No warranty or guarantee of information accuracy is provided or implied.

 Certain New Mexico Statutes Annotated (NMSA) citations are provided herein.
 Statutes can be changed or amended form time-time.
 Please consult the most current NMSA laws and regulations.
 For more information regarding property tax or income tax see State of New Mexico Taxation & Revenue Department.

-What does the county Assessor do?
+What does the County Assessor do?

-This elected official is responsible for valuing all real and personal property for taxing authorities in the country.
+This elected official is responsible for valuing all real and personal property for taxing authorities in the county.
 Taxing authorities include such organizations as school districts, hospitals, municipalities, conservancy districts and flood-control authorities.
 The assessor also administers the granting of certain exemptions allowable by state law.